SAPikachu/django-dbbackup/README.txt

 -----------------
 DROPBOX_CONSUMER_KEY    - The Consumer Key provided to you by Dropbox.
 DROPBOX_CONSUMER_SECRET - The Consumer Secret provided to you by Dropbox.
-DBBACKUP_AUTH_USERNAME  - The local Django username to store Dropbox
+DBBACKUP_TOKEN_FILEPATH - The local filepath to store Dropbox oAuth request
-                          credentials for.
-This should most likely be the superuser account that is administering the
-                          databases.
+                          and access tokens.

 OPTIONAL DBBACKUP SETTINGS